Home > Our Products > English Assessments > Writing Test

 Release of Test Results

-The result will be released no later than eight working days after the test date on G-TELP websites, and original score reports will be printed out or mailed out directly to test-takers within two weeks from the test date.
+The result will be released no later than eight working days after the test date on the G-TELP website.
+The original score report will be printed out or mailed out directly to test-takers within two weeks of the test date.

 Validity of Test Results

-A score report will not be reissued if two years have passed since taking the test because English skill may improve or decline over time.
+A score report will not be reissued if two years have passed since taking the test because English proficiency may improve or decline over time.

 Level Description